CF1004/YTMusic_Playlist_Scraper/README.md

 -   Song: soshy, Artist: Purity Ring, Album: graves
 -   Song: graves, Artist: Purity Ring, Album: graves

-Copy & Paste that into Excel, organise and run the third Python script which will import this into the SQL database.
+Copy & paste the output into Excel, match the columns to the SQL tables, and run the third Python script to import everything into the database.

 ---